Hummingbird (film): Plot

 Joseph eventually learns from Cristina that Isabel was murdered; enraged, he confronts the same thugs who attacked him earlier, and acquires a rough description of the killer.
 In order to pass the information on to Cristina, Joseph invites her to an art gallery where she gets drunk, opens up to him and reveals she used the money given by him to buy tickets for a ballet set to happen on the same date as Damon's scheduled return.
 While driving her home, Joseph learns that she was sexually abused by her gymnastics instructor as a child, and that she eventually murdered him, but due to her age at the time, she was sentenced to a convent instead of a prison.
 Feeling distracted due to her relationship with Joseph, she asks for a transfer to Africa.

 Meanwhile, Mr. Choy's boss, Madame Choy, helps Joseph track down the killer in exchange for driving a truck containing people being smuggled into the UK.
 Joseph finds out about the killer named Max Forrester, a man who assaults prostitutes, through an invitation to a rooftop cocktail party.

-Cristina tells Joseph that she will soon leave for Africa, and the two consummate their relationship as Damon returns.
+Cristina tells Joseph that she will soon leave for Africa, and the two of them sleep together as Damon returns.
 After escaping, Joseph delivers a bag full of money to Dawn along with his photos, and goes to the rooftop cocktail party where he kills Max by throwing him off the building.
 Joseph runs away and is found asleep near a curb by Cristina.
 Upon waking, Joseph reveals that he is on the run from a court martial for random revenge killings he carried out in Afghanistan for the deaths of his men, who were slaughtered in front of him.
 He often has random hallucinations of the men he killed and of "hummingbirds", the aerial drones in Afghanistan.

 The next day, Cristina receives a note from Joseph, revealing he has paid his debts to everyone including Damon, has informed the police about Mr. Choy's human trafficking operation, and would now disappear into the streets once again.
 As a drunk Joseph walks into the streets, he is pursued by the police with the help of drones similar to the "hummingbird".